kinderp/demystify_saml_sso/README.md

 2. open this trace file with [wireshark](https://www.wireshark.org/)
 3. apply this visualization filter just to show only saml sso packs `http and (tcp.port eq 9000 or tcp.port eq 8000)`

-You should se something like that
+You should see something like that

 ![](https://github.com/kinderp/demystify_saml_sso/blob/master/images/wireshark.png)

-Just one note to follow saml flow in wireshark and on this README:
+Just one note to follow correctly saml flow in wireshark and on this README:

-* Each row has an unique id (first wireshark column: `No.`).
+* Each row has an unique id (first wireshark column: `No.` at the top left of the window).
-* So e.g. if `No.`=481 it will be referred here as `#trace481`
+* So e.g. if `No.`=481 that row on the screen will be referred here as `#trace481`

 ## trace#481 GET http://localhost:8000/saml2/login/